9 free things to do in Milan for budget travelers

 What is the cheapest way to travel around Milan?

 The most efficient and inexpensive way to travel around Milan is by public transport, including subways, buses and trams.
-Tickets can be purchased on the ATM transport services app, in stations or onboard trams and subways.
+Tickets can be purchased on the ATM transport services app, in stations, or onboard trams and subways.

 How many days should I spend in Milan?

-Two or three days would be the perfect amount to see all the top attractions in Milan.
+Two or three days would be the perfect amount of time to see all the top attractions in Milan.
 One day could be dedicated to visiting Sforzesco Castle and Sempione Park before enjoying an evening stroll in the Navigli Canals.
 Another day could be spent visiting the Duomo and enjoying the many free museums in Milan.

 Read more about Milan